o7g8/apl-portable-ap/README.md

 # apl-portable-ap
-Example of a portable single-source implementation of Dyalog APL Auxiliary Processor.
+Example of a portable single-source implementation of Dyalog APL Auxiliary Processor based on the source code from Dyalog examples.

+There are several downsides with the stock Dyalog examples:

+* cumbersome build system, which exists in two variants: one for Windows and another one for Linux/UNIX;

+* differences in codebase for Linux/UNIX and Windows.

+The project addresses both of the issues with the single streamlined cross-platform build system and single cross-platform codebase.

 Ensure you have installed distribution of Dyalog APL for your operating system.
-The instructions below assume v17.0 of the Dyalog APL.
+The instructions below assumes v17.0 of the Dyalog APL.

 ## Linux build